 Faculty members (in alphabetical order)

 Konstantinos Androutsopoulos is Assistant Professor in Management Science at the Department of Management Science and Technology of the Athens University of Economics and Business (AUEB).
 He holds a B.Sc. in Mathematics from University of Athens; M.Sc. in Statistics and Operational Research from University of Essex, UK; and Ph.D. in Management Science from AUEB.
 His research interests include: Management Science and Operations Research methods in Logistics Planning, Emergency Response Logistics, Hazardous Materials Transportation, Air Transportation Management, Flexible Transport Systems.
 His work has been published in highly ranked academic journals of Transportation, Management Science and Operational Research.
 He has been a principal investigator for various R&D projects funded by the European Commission and the Greek Government.

-Nicholas G. Berketis is Manager of J. Kouroutis & Co.
+Nicholas G. Berketis is Manager and Senior Partner of J. Kouroutis & Co.
 Ltd. Insurance and Reinsurance Brokers, Piraeus, Greece, Lecturer at Frederick University, Cyprus and Course Leader for the Certificate in Marine Insurance, Lloyd’s Maritime Academy, London, U.K..
 He holds a PhD in Actuarial Science, an MSc in Shipping, Trade & Finance from Sir John Cass Business School, The City University, London, UK, and BSc in Economics with Distinction from the University of Athens.
-He is member of the Piraeus Professional Chamber and the US Propeller Club, port of Piraeus.
-His research area is Marine Insurance with emphasis to the areas of Piracy, Fishing Vessels, Ferries, P&I reserves etc. This research has been presented in professional and academic conferences and published in journals and the press.
+He is a member of the Piraeus Professional Chamber and the US Propeller Club, port of Piraeus.
+His research area is Marine Insurance focusing on the areas of Piracy, Fishing Vessels, Ferries, P&I reserves etc. This research has been presented in professional and academic conferences and it has also been published in journals as well as the press.